-But for salespeople who haven't yet jumped on the social sales bandwagon - and don’t worry, you're not alone: less than 10 percent of salespeople list social selling as a priority - you might be wondering how you can get your feet wet and incorporate this new technique into your repertoire.
-You might be even more inclined when you hear that 90 percent of the top salespeople do in fact use social selling, so today you'll learn some tactics you can include in your routine to master the art of social selling.
+But for salespeople who haven't yet jumped on the social sales bandwagon - and don’t worry, you're not alone: less than 10% of salespeople list social selling as a priority - you might be wondering how you can get your feet wet and incorporate this new technique into your repertoire.
+You might be even more convinced when you hear that 90% of the top salespeople do in fact use social selling.
+So today you'll learn some tactics you can include in your routine to master the art of social selling.

 Twitter and LinkedIn tend to be the most popular platforms for social selling, but you can engage in this activity on any social network where your audience can be found.
 If you're not sure where to find your audience, here are some tips you can use to determine which social sites they use most: